 GitHub Copilot, OpenCode & OpenAI-Compatible

-No model validation for github_copilot, opencode, or openai_compatible providers — these support arbitrary backend models.
+No model validation for github_copilot, mistral_vibe, opencode, or openai_compatible providers — these support arbitrary backend models or provider-managed profiles.

 When Validation Occurs